 Cons:

-- Often involves intricate negotiations, possibly incurring higher transactional costs compared to direct PV system purchase
+- Often involves intricate negotiations, possibly incurring higher transactional costs compared to a direct solar PV system purchase.

-- Dual electricity billing scenarios if the solar installation doesn’t cater to 100% of the property’s energy consumption
+- Dual electricity billing scenarios if the solar installation doesn’t cater to 100% of the property’s energy usage

-- An uptick in property taxes following any reassessment due to increased property value
+- An uptick in property taxes following any reassessment due to increased property value, affecting overall cost savings.

 - Restrictions imposed by site lease agreements, hindering potential property modifications affecting PV system efficiency or access

-- Essential comprehension of Renewable Energy Certificate (REC) ownership and sale trade-offs
+- Essential comprehension of Solar Renewable Energy Certificate (SREC) ownership and sale trade-offs

 What is the Difference Between a Solar Lease and a Solar PPA?

-The primary difference between a solar lease and a solar power purchase agreement (PPA) lies in how the customer pays for the solar energy system and its output:
+The primary difference between solar leases and a solar power purchase agreement (PPA) lies in how the customer pays for the solar energy system and its output:

 - Solar Lease:

-- Payment Structure: The customer pays a fixed monthly fee to lease the solar energy system from a third-party owner.
+- Payment Structure: The customer pays a fixed rate to lease the solar energy system from a third-party owner.

 - Energy Usage: The monthly lease payment remains the same regardless of how much electricity the system produces or the customer’s energy consumption.